Guidance

 It is also possible for OFSI to impose a monetary penalty on one person involved in a case and for another to be prosecuted criminally.

-2. Our compliance and enforcement approach
+3. Our enforcement approach

 How OFSI assesses breaches, when deciding whether to impose a monetary penalty, is informed by our overall approach to financial sanctions compliance.
 This approach covers the whole lifecycle of compliance.
 That means we take a holistic approach to ensuring compliance with the regime, rather than simply waiting until the law is broken and responding to the breach.

-Our approach is summarised by our compliance and enforcement model: promote, enable, respond, change:
+Our approach is summarised by our compliance and enforcement model: promote, enable, respond, change.

-- we will promote compliance, publicising financial sanctions and engaging with the private sector
+• compliance, publicising financial sanctions and engaging with the private sector

-- an effective compliance approach promotes compliance by reaching the right audiences, through multiple channels, with messages they can understand and respond to
+• an effective compliance approach promotes compliance by reaching the right audiences, through multiple channels, with messages they can understand and respond to.

-- we will enable compliance by making it easier to comply, and providing guidance and alerts to help individuals and companies fulfil their own compliance responsibilities
+• compliance by making it easier to comply, and providing guidance and alerts to help individuals and companies fulfil their own compliance responsibilities

-- an effective compliance approach enables cost-effective compliance, makes it easy to comply and minimises by design the opportunities for non-compliance
+• an effective compliance approach enables cost-effective compliance, makes it easy to comply and minimises by design the opportunities for non-compliance.

-- we will respond to non-compliance by intervening to disrupt attempted breaches and by tackling breaches effectively
+• to non-compliance by intervening to disrupt attempted breaches and by tackling breaches effectively

 Having an overall strategic approach helps us design our operational policies and processes in a consistent way.
 It also enables us to test how well they meet our strategic objectives.